Site logo

 It’s easy to confuse palominos with other horse colors.
 So, you should look out for the defining characteristics.
 These include;

-• Chestnut + cream dilution genes: Every true palomino has a special gene consisting of a chestnut base and a cream dilution gene.
-A DNA test (if you request one) must reveal both genes.
+• Chestnut and cream dilution genes: Every true palomino has a special gene that consists of a chestnut base and a cream dilution gene.
+A DNA test (if requested) must reveal both genes.
 Otherwise, it’s not a true palomino.

 • A creamy, golden coat: Without a DNA test, the creamy, yellow, or golden coat is the most prominent characteristic of a palomino.
 However, champagne and Cremello horses are not palominos.

-• Dark skins underneath: Always check underneath the coat to verify the skin color.
-All palominos have dark, typically gray or black skins.
-Contrastingly, champagne and Cremello horses have pink skins.
+• Dark skin underneath: Always check underneath the coat to verify the skin color.
+All palominos have dark, typically gray or black skin.
+Contrastingly, champagne and Cremello horses have pink skin.

 • A flaxen tail and mane: The major palomino registries are very specific about the manes and tails.
 The flaxen tails and manes must be at least 75% white and up to 25% brown, gray, or black.